jamen/pixie/readme.md

 <a name='pixie_render'>
 ### `pixie.render(source, data, [open, close])`

-A combination of `pixie` and `pixie.compile` if you do not plan to reuse the template.
+A combination of `pixie` and `pixie.compile` if you do not plan to reuse the template

 ```js
 pixie.render('Hello {{world}}!', { world: 'Mars' })